-- \$1.4 million or 32% of the Proposed FY09 Budget is for Wages and Salaries for 17 positions plus one contractor to assist with water quality data management and the State of Boston Harbor report. - \$2.9 million or 64% of the Proposed FY09 Budget is for Professional Services for outside laboratory testing and analysis.
-The proposed budget provides total funding of \$2.6 million for the Harbor and Outfall Monitoring (HOM) Program including \$354,000 for the remainder of the HOM5 contract and \$2.2 million for HOM6, which will be completed through contracts with two vendors (Battelle and ENSR).
-The balance of the funds covers the following: - o follow-on cost-sharing contract with the National Oceanic and Atmospheric Administration's National Data Buoy Center for required continuous monitoring - o MA Bay Eutrophication Model - o chlorophyll monitoring - o membership in the Gulf of Maine Ocean Observation System monitoring program and - o biotoxicity testing for Clinton WWTP, CSO facilities, and the Deer Island Treatment Plant.
+- \$1.4 million or 33% of the FY09 Budget is for Wages and Salaries for 17 positions plus one contractor to assist with water quality data management and the State of Boston Harbor report. - \$2.8 million or 64% of the FY09 Budget is for Professional Services for outside laboratory testing and analysis.
+The budget provides total funding of \$2.6 million for the Harbor and Outfall Monitoring (HOM) Program including \$354,000 for the remainder of the HOM5 contract and \$2.2 million for HOM6, which will be completed through contracts with two vendors (Battelle and ENSR Marine and Coastal Center).
+The balance of the funds covers the following: - o follow-on cost-sharing contract with the National Oceanic and Atmospheric Administration's National Data Buoy Center for required continuous monitoring - o MA Bay Eutrophication Model - o chlorophyll monitoring - o membership in the Gulf of Maine Ocean Observation System monitoring program and - o biotoxicity testing for Clinton WWTP, CSO facilities, and the Deer Island Treatment Plant. - \$137,000 for Other Services of which \$118,000 is for an Authority-wide membership in the Water Environment Research Foundation.
+The FY09 Budget also funds the permit fees for MWRA's NPDES Permit renewal process.